Maxwell-Software-Solutions/MSS/docs/implementation-summary.md

 9. `README.md` - Comprehensive documentation

 **New Files:**

 1. `src/app/components/ArticleStructuredData.tsx` - SEO component
 2. `docs/accessibility.md` - WCAG guide
 3. `docs/mobile-responsiveness.md` - Mobile guide
 4. `docs/performance-optimization.md` - Performance guide
 5. `docs/security-best-practices.md` - Security guide

+### 8. Search Console Noise URLs ✅

+**Root Cause Discovery**

+- Googlebot was requesting `/&` and `/$` URLs it discovered inside the inline React Flight streaming script (see `tmp_root.html`).
+These markers are part of React's internal protocol rather than real navigation links, so crawlers ended up generating false 404s.

+**Mitigation**

+- Added a guard in `src/middleware.ts` that detects symbol-only root paths (currently `/&` and `/$`) and 301-redirects them to `/`.
+This keeps analytics clean and prevents Search Console from flagging these requests as errors.

+**Operational Guidance**

+- After deploying the middleware change, open Search Console and click **Validate Fix** for both `/&` and `/$` issues.
+Google will see the 301 response and remove the errors once validation completes.

+### 9. Sitemap Host Alignment ✅

+**Error Triggered**

+- Search Console flagged the sitemap with "URL not allowed" because entries listed the legacy `https://maxwell-software.com` origin while the sitemap itself lives on `https://www.maxwellsoftwaresolutions.com`.

+**Fix Implemented**

+- Introduced `src/lib/seo/url.ts`, a shared helper that normalizes environment variables into a single canonical base URL.
+- Updated `SITE_CONFIG`, the global metadata in `src/app/layout.tsx`, and the dynamic sitemap generator to consume that helper so every canonical reference now points at `https://www.maxwellsoftwaresolutions.com` regardless of outdated env vars.

+**Next Steps**

+- Deploy the change, then in Search Console open the sitemap details and select **Resubmit**/**Validate Fix** so Google re-fetches the updated XML without cross-domain URLs.

 **Total Changes:**

 - 9 files modified
 - 5 files created
 - 14 files total changed